 - Pupils have the freedom to express their opinion on the quality of teaching through termly pupil conferencing.
 They feel confident to tell teachers which teaching methods work best and which could be improved – they have even graded the quality if teaching!

-- Through Circle Time, R-Time and Restorative Thinking pupils learn that their behaviours have an effect on their own rights and those of others.
+- Through Circle Time and Critical Thinking lesson pupils learn that their behaviours have an effect on their own rights and those of others.
 Good manners are insisted upon at all times and we are proud of our pupils attitude in this area.
 Through these approaches we believe all members of our school community have a mutual respect for each other.

-- Our whole school assembly theme for the autumn term is ‘Respect’, where the children will learn about respecting the environment and each other.
+- Assembly themes will often revolve around the subject of respect, where children learn the importance of respecting the environment and each other.
 They will be challenged to think about the consequences when we don’t show due respect and what the benefits of being respectful can be.

 Tolerance of those of different faith and beliefs